Alexandra Humbel

 Valery Guyot-Sionnest who embraced a bold change of career to become a Funeral PlannerValery Guyot-Sionnest

 Valery Guyot-Sionnest had a successful and envied career in the world of luxury, from cosmetics to fashion to hospitality, as a Communications Director for leading groups such as Estée Lauder and Barrière.
 Today, she reinvents an industry that is as muted as it is essential, the last farewell to loved ones.
+She is the author of the acclaimed “Ultimes Cortèges“.
+Through her book, with great respect and humility, she uses her experience of more than ten years as a funeral planner to testify to how the final goodbye can be a true hymn to life and a remedy for sadness.
 Meet a remarkable person who embraced a bold change of career and made it her mission to be a precious ally to families when they need it most.

 Why such a bold change of career?